windkh/node-red-contrib-shelly/README.md

 This package contains nodes for controlling shelly devices

 # Warning
 This package is under construction.
-Right now only the switches like
+Right now the following devices are supported
 - shelly switch 1 (PM), 2
 - shelly plug
 - shelly 2.5 (roller shutter)
 - shelly dimmer
 - shelly uni
-are supported.
+- shelly RGBW2
 Other may work but are not really tested so far.